JayaswalPrateek/MyCSnotesForME/Algorithms.md

 	*/
 	```
 - <mark style="background: #FF5582A6;">Permutations of a String</mark>
-	- we create a tree which has a root node that doesn't store any value
+	- imagine a tree which has the original string as the root node
 		- the number of children to this root node = length of the string and each child will be an element of the string
 			- these children will each be a parent to other elements and so on
 			- ![recursion tree for creating all permutations of a string](https://raw.githubusercontent.com/JayaswalPrateek/MyCSnotesForME/main/Attachments/recursion-permutation-swap.jpg)